Self-organized vortex phases and hydrodynamic interactions in Bos taurus sperm cells: Introduction

 \section{Introduction}

-Biological microswimmers are known to organize into a rich constellation of dynamical phases -- e.g. bio-turbulent \cite{2012_Wensink}, vortex lattice \cite{2012_Nagai}, and globally oscillating phases \cite{2017_Chen} of bacterial suspensions -- all resulting from the intrinsic motility of their constituent organisms.
-Sperm are another canonical type of microswimmer, and the swimming sperm of different species have been found to self-organize into a variety of macroscopic phases under different conditions \cite{riedel2005self,creppy2015turbulence}.
-Even more so than bacteria, sperm motility is crucial to their biological function of reaching and fertilizing the egg.
-While fertilization is achieved by a single sperm, evidence emerged recently to suggest that collective dynamics of sperm may be needed for sperm to get close to the fertilization site \cite{Qu2021cooperation,Phuyal2022}.
-Meanwhile, large-scale collective swimming of sperm, also known as mass motility, has had a role in the diagnosis of male fertility of some animals.
-For human males, the evaluation of sperm motility typically utilizes optical microscopy to visualize the swimming of individual sperm \cite{Gaffney2021modelling}.
-However, when assessing male fertility for a range of animals in the field, a microscope with environmental control is often not available.
-In these cases, \emph{mass motility} -- the collective movement of a group of sperm \cite{DAVID2015mass, david2018new} -- has often been used as a quick and easy diagnostic tool for the estimation of male fertility.
-This is often estimated with bare eyes or under simple magnification.
-The highest mass motility scores are associated with macroscopically visible groups of sperm moving in the same direction, similar to the behavior of flocking phases often discussed in the active matter literature.
-This crude technique has been found to be unreliable though, as sperm concentration and their collective swimming speed are not always positively correlated, and more careful approaches to assessing mass motility are needed \cite{koziol2018manual}.
+Biological microswimmers are known to organize into a rich constellation of dynamical phases -- e.g. bio-turbulent \cite{2012_Wensink}, vortex lattice \cite{2012_Nagai,xu2024self}, and globally oscillating phases \cite{2017_Chen} of bacterial suspensions -- all resulting from the intrinsic motility of their constituent organisms.
+Sperm are a canonical type of microswimmer, and the swimming sperm of different species have been found to self-organize into a variety of macroscopic phases under different conditions \cite{riedel2005self,creppy2015turbulence}.
+Even more so than bacteria, sperm motility is crucial to their biological function.
+For example, individual sperm are known to exhibit two distinct patterns of motility, chiral and hyperactive, in response to biochemical signaling common in the female reproductive tract \cite{zaferani2023biphasic}.
+However, while fertilization is achieved by a single sperm, evidence has recently emerged suggesting that collective dynamics of sperm may be needed for sperm to get close to the fertilization site \cite{Qu2021cooperation,Phuyal2022}.

-The requirements for the formation of sperm mass motility, or its connection to single-sperm properties, is not well understood.
-It has been shown to depend both on some intrinsic properties of the sperm cells (such as head shape \cite{breed2005evolution, pearce2018cellular} and flagellum morphology \cite{hook2020methodological}) and on the environment in which the cells are swimming, but many of the details remain unclear.
-For example, in bovine samples, sperm in a low-viscosity medium (where typical semen analysis is performed) swim independently of one another, but swim in polar aligned clusters in more viscoelastic fluids \cite{tung2017fluid}.
-Given that the relevant biological fluids (for sperm, semen and mucus that fills mammalian female reproductive tracts) are viscoelastic, this raises the natural question of whether the collective phases of sperm may be understood in the context of existing theories of active matter \cite{1998_Toner}.